hclarke/blog/content/fizzbuzz.md

 }
 ```

-# Bonus
+# Bonus 🐷

 Imagine that you also want to print "x until Fizz" "x until Buzz" and "x until FizzBuzz" (whichever is coming next) along with the integer.
-You can do that with rust's match statements by binding variables, and using guards!
+You can do that with rust's match statements by binding variables, and using guards (extra conditionals on match patterns)!

 ```